emekdahl/airflow-training/notes/tasks_and_dags.md

   - SQL - 64 KB
 - do NOT process data using xcoms not the least because of size limitations
 - use them to share states and small amounts of data

+## Handling errors

+- The easiest way to retry multiple tasks is to use Task Instances > the search to filter for dag_id and status then "clear"
+- configure email on failure, email on retry, and callback `on_failure_callback=_failure`